Techgrounds-Cloud-9/cloud-9-karimtouzani24/04_PY/4_Loops.md

 - you can also create an infinite for loop, also press ctrl-c or cmd + c to force quit.

 The range() function:
 returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends at a specified number.

+Arrays are used to store multiple values in one single variable:
+an array containing car names: cars = ["Ford", "Volvo", "BMW"]

 ## Exercise
 Exercise 1: